 Staying connected to the person with dementia

 Caring from a distance might feel like it involves a lot of coordination of tasks and jobs.
-It may well do!
-However, connecting with each other, no matter the distance, can be enjoyable and helpful for all of you.
+It may well do.
+But, connecting with each other, no matter the distance, can be enjoyable and helpful for everyone.

 Caring for yourself

 Taking care of yourself is important.
-Caring from a distance can mean juggling many things; maybe you are working or have a family of your own.
-Perhaps you are worried or feel guilty about what you can or can’t do.
+Caring from a distance can mean juggling many things; maybe you’re working or have a family of your own.
+Perhaps you’re worried or feel guilty about what you can or can’t do.
 You may feel overwhelmed, poorly equipped or on your own.
-However, you are not alone.
+However, you’re not alone.
 There is a lot of information and advice to help guide and support you.

 If you have any other questions or concerns about dementia or caring for someone from a distance, you can call the dementia specialist Admiral Nurses on our Helpline, free of charge, on 0800 888 6678 or firstname.lastname@example.org